sonifloyd/Number-system-program/README.md

 Arrays.asList(item)
 We can convert an ArrayList to Array using toArray() method of the ArrayList class.
 Consider the following syntax to convert the ArrayList to the List object.
+# HashMap doesn’t maintain any order.
+# TreeMap sort the entries in ascending order of keys.
+# LinkedHashMap maintains the insertion order.

 List_object.toArray(new String[List_object.size()])